Two reasons to have and take your own Fillet Board with you to the lake:

-As with most tools for fishing there are a other types and shapes of boards that can fit your your specific needs.
+As with most tools for fishing there are several types and shapes of fillet boards on the market.
 Three most common materials used in making cleaning boards are: wood, HDPE and plastic.
 HDPE (High Density Polyethylene and Polypropylene) is the material used most often in commercial cutting boards).
 Common features found on cutting boards include a slot or groove to hold a knife, a drip channel to catch fluids from the fillet process, and some offer a clamp to hold the tail for scaling.
 As you gain experience and explore these features you will be able to determine which of them are right for you.

 The size of board chosen is based on sizes of fish you will most likely be cleaning.
 Most fish marina cleaning stations will have 2" X 8" inch wooden boards about 2 feet long.
 This shape accommodates the length of most fish.
 15 inch fish are easily cleaned on a cutting surface of about 2 feet.
 The 2 inch thickness keeps your knuckles up off the surface of the table you are using.
 If you are not sure of material or size, just look around.
 Watch friends or a guide, see what they use and how they are used.
 There is nothing wrong with learning to fillet at a fillet station using their equipment.
 Fish Cleaning Tables.
 Then as you gain experience you are better able to decide which type and size of board is best for you.